 Installation, extension, and upgrading of distribution networks

 Guyana’s electricity transmission lines and power grid are in a severe state of disrepair and need to be modernized.
 GPL loses approximately 26 percent of its power through inefficiencies in the grid.
 The GoG is drafting tenders for the rehabilitation of its existing power infrastructure, the supply of additional power, and improving the transmission lines.
-U.S. firms are encouraged to the monitor the National Procurement and Tender Administration (NPTA) website or tender opportunities and contact the U.S. Embassy for more information.
+U.S. firms are encouraged to monitor the National Procurement and Tender Administration (NPTA) website or tender opportunities and contact the U.S. Embassy for more information.

 Opportunities